YashasShetty/summary_of_few_l4dc_23_talks/README.md

 The presentation concludes with observation that BB is a better method when it comes to catching success of mechanical throws, however SQP can handle distribution shift significantly better.
 Hence a possible future study would be to combine these two methods, combine the best of them to get a fused algorithm which is robust than both of them.
 This work can also be extended to handling of more complex objects like non-spherical objects, wiffle balls.
 We can also extend in the direction of multi object catching too.

+# Conclusion
+The above talks show us various aspects of policy learning, how we can use them with existing methods like LQR, MPC and how we can improve upon these traditional methods by combining all of their desired proporties , how we can use them for applications like target tracking, how the stand when compared to methods like the Sequential Quadratic Programming solver which gives us a good idea of how tradional methods and modern methods can turn out to be complementary.
+Each talk leaves us with a possibility of improvement, new expiremental ideas and results which can furthen the exising knowledge we have on controllers and policy learning methods.